sbancuz/Appunti/Cryptography.md

 ---
 It's the study of the techniques to allow secure communication and data storage in presence of attackers.
 With cryptography we want to ensure:
-- Confidentiality $\to$ data can be accessed only by chosen entities
+- Confidentiality $\to$ data can be accessed only by chosen entities There are multiple ways an attacker can accesses unauthorized data: eavesdropping, it knows already a set of plaintexts or, it may tamper with the data trying to decrypt it.
+To solve there are [[Perfectly secure cipher]] and [[Computationally secure cipher]]

 - Integrity $\to$ prevent tampering or replays
+	To achieve this we either design an intrinsically non tamperable cipher, which is quite the task, or simply add some information using [[Message authentication codes]]

 - Authenticity $\to$ data and their origin are certified
 - Non-repudiation $\to$ creator cannot repudiate data
 - Advanced features $\to$ proof of knowledge